 If there is one thing that I consider myself an absolute expert at, it is re-arranging furniture.
 It started when I was a skinny ten-year-old kid, banished to my bedroom for cleaning purposes by my mother.
 Hours later, I would emerge, having moved the furniture, and re-stacked the books.
 But the actual “cleaning” remained undone.

 Over the years, in many different living situations, I have arranged and re-arranged furniture, rugs, art and the like.
 I am certainly not an expert at interior design, rather at knowing when the things must be moved around.
 Housemates, employees, children, and partners have all been employed in this never-ending enterprise.

 I now inhabit an adorable 1920s apartment.
 The renovation of this unit was completed recently, and I am the first to live in it.
 I worked as a consultant on the restoration of this small building.
-To use an art analogy, it feels as though I completed the sketch on the canvas months ago and now, I am adding more layers of imagery.
+To use an art metaphor, it seems as though I completed the sketch on the canvas months ago and now, I am adding more layers of imagery.
 I have been here for three weeks and today I re-hung the artwork for the second time.
 What joy!
 A previous post brief visits the renovation of this building.

 Using picture molding to hang framed art is amazing!
 In my quest for arrangement perfection, I typically make too many holes in the walls.
 Number One has wonderful windows throughout, which means little wall space.
 I used picture wire to hang two pieces together.